 Site inspection should be performed by an inspector with experience overseeing natural feature construction works, as this type of work differs considerably from engineering projects.
-An experienced inspector will be able to provide quick and appropriate response to issues that may arise, and ensure that construction proceeds in accordance with the approved design and contract.
+An experienced inspector will be able to provide quick and appropriate response to issues that may arise and ensure that construction proceeds in accordance with the approved design and contract.

 The limits of construction will be delineated to prevent unanticipated impacts to natural surroundings, including trees and the headwater drainage feature.
 Most of the bioswale can be constructed without interference to the existing headwater drainage feature.
-Flows will be conveyed around the work area uninterrupted through a temporary diversion swale, such that the bioswale can be constructed fully isolated from the active flow area.
+To complete the connection with the existing feature, flows will be conveyed around the work area using cofferdams and bypass pumping such that the bioswale can be constructed fully isolated from the active flow area.